 I stared up at him.
 Shit.
 He had that intractable look on his face again.
 For some reason, he really thought we needed to go.
 Whether it was because he didn’t want to piss off his gang leader, or because something was going on between the two of them after all, I had no idea, and I didn’t like that.

 The need to question him about this was strong, but I pushed it down and did my best to remind myself that it was none of my business.
 I’d gotten into enough trouble already by involving myself in The Kings’ problems.

 “Okay, but I have to call Gran first,” I said.

 I called Gran as we pulled out of the parking lot.
 She’d roped Jennifer into watching her favorite telenovela with her, and the two of them had spent the past three hours chumming it up together.
 I tried to ask a couple of leading questions to check in on her mental state, but she rushed me right off the phone.
 The last episode had ended on a cliffhanger, and she and Jennifer were both antsy to start the next one.

 “Here, talk to Liam,” Gran said.

 I heard muffled noises like she was passing the phone off.
 “Love you too!”
 I yelled.
-That woman.